 The YesBikers is a not for profit organisation run for the good of our members by a committee of dedicated volunteers who spend hundreds of hours of their own time keeping the YesBikers riding.

 We sell items mainly to get our name out there, we sell as cheaply as we can and add a little bit on to cover other expenses, any money made out of selling YesBikers gear or donations is spent on advertising our events, promoting our group and furthering the Scottish independence cause.
-None of the members or committee benefits personally from running the YesBikers and take no money for ourselves (not even petrol).
+All of the efforts of the YesBikers are done on a voluntary basis, none of the members or committee benefits financially from running the YesBikers and take no money for ourselves (not even petrol).

 We welcome all types of bike on our events, including scooters, trikes, quads, three-wheelers etc. You don't need to wear a patch to join us or even put a flag or sticker on your bike (although it looks cooler if you do).
 All walks of life are welcome, all ages, all genders, all religions or none.
 We're a friendly bunch.

 We are not a club, an MC or MCC nor are we affiliated with any political party or other groups.
-Theres no membership or requirements to wear our logo patch or to join us on our indy rideouts, just turn up it's a good day out.
+Theres no formal membership or requirements to wear our logo patch or to join us on our indy rideouts, just turn up it's a good day out.

 For all enquiries please contact the YesBikers committee.